Logiqx/gps-details/docs/devices/garmin/watches/README.md

 ### Overview

-The GNSS chipset is the most significant factor when it comes to the accuracy and reliability of different Garmin watches.
+The GNSS chipset is probably the most significant factor when it comes to the accuracy and reliability of different Garmin watches.
+Additional factors include the antenna design, GNSS firmware, and Garmin firmware.
+User settings, activity mode, and / or app choice are also really important.

 This page lists the GNSS chipsets of the many Garmin watches that people may wish to use for GPS-Speedsurfing (GP3S).
 The information is intended for people choosing a Garmin watch, or curious about the chipset inside their current watch.